Simple vs Grievous Hurt under BNS 2023 §§ 114-118

 The AIS and ISS systems were designed for trauma epidemiology and quality benchmarking in hospital trauma centres.
 Their adoption in forensic, insurance, workers' compensation, and criminal proceedings has been gradual and not without criticism, because a severity score designed to predict population-level survival probability is a different instrument from a statutory injury classification designed to support criminal charge selection.

 Where AIS/ISS adds value.
 In mass-casualty incidents, the AIS/ISS provides a common severity language that allows rapid triage documentation across multiple victims and across multiple jurisdictions involved in the same incident.
-In the 26/11 Mumbai 2008 attacks, the Boston Marathon 2013 bombing, and the Manchester Arena 2017 attack, injury documentation using AIS/ISS coding allowed cross-agency severity comparison and formed part of the medico-legal documentation in subsequent criminal and civil proceedings.
-The AIS score for each victim's injuries appears in academic forensic pathology reports on these incidents as the standardised severity metric.
+In mass-casualty incidents such as the 26/11 Mumbai attacks (2008), the Boston Marathon bombing (2013), and the Manchester Arena attack (2017), AIS/ISS coding provided a common severity language across agencies and jurisdictions, and appeared in forensic pathology reports used in subsequent criminal and civil proceedings.

 Where AIS/ISS has limitations in legal proceedings.
 The AIS score for a single injury describes its anatomical severity independent of the victim's functional status and recovery trajectory.
 An AIS 2 rib fracture in a healthy 25-year-old has a very different functional consequence than the same AIS 2 score in a 78-year-old with osteoporosis and compromised respiratory reserve.
 For criminal charge purposes, the statutory language (BNS § 117 categories, OAPA § 20 GBH) is the controlling framework, and the AIS score is a supporting metric rather than a determinative one.